thegeekcentaur/alexandria/index.md

 ### APIs available for Books

-You can perform basic CURD operations on the Book details through this project To know more about the services, go to our Services README [click on](https://github.com/arnab-chanda/alexandria/blob/master/services/README.md).
+You can perform basic CRUD operations on the Book details through this project To know more about the services, go to our Services README [click on](https://github.com/arnab-chanda/alexandria/blob/master/services/README.md).

 ### Underlying Technologies/References